 Run Blocking Schemes: Big-on-Big Blocking

 The first run blocking scheme we show is Big-on-Big Blocking.
-This style of run blocking taught in when kids start learning to the play the game.
+This style of run blocking taught in when kids start learning to the the game.
 The offensive linemen up and the defender across from them on the first level is the one they are assigned to block.
 If there is no defender lined up across from them, they look block to the 2nd level, which are generally linebackers.
 This type of run blocking scheme is still used on all levels today in real football and also in Madden.

 In the image above, we show what big on big blocking assignments look like.